WohlSoft/Moondust-Devkit-Help/Tools/DevConsole.md

   :border="true"
 />

-### Available comsole commands:
+### Available console commands:
-Now console available for tests and have a few commands.
-This list will be exchanged while developing process is going.
+Here is a list of available commands you can use for various tests and works.

 | Command | Description |
 |---------|-------------|